On this page:

 Childcare (early childhood education and care) in Australia is highly regulated, but can be expensive and difficult to secure, particularly for children under two.
 For information on children’s centres, parenting support, and useful links for families with children, refer to the University's Children's Services website or the City of Melbourne website.
 All early childhood education and care services provide play-based learning programs following the Australian Early Years Learning Framework “Belonging, Being, Becoming”.
 For advice on choosing the right service for you and your child, please read the Guide to Choosing a quality early childhood service.

-- The Australian Government provides assistance through Child Care Benefit (CCB) and Child Care Rebate (CCR).
-You are not able to apply for these until your child is in Australia, and you will also need to have an Australian Tax File Number (TFN) to complete your application.
-There can be significant delays in processing Child Care Benefit applications.
-Child Care Benefit is variable depending on your income, while the Child Care Rebate covers 50% of your child care fees, up to $7,500 per year.
+- The Australian Government provides assistance through the Child Care Subsidy (CCS).
+You can apply for these only when your child is in Australia, and you will also need to have an Australian Tax File Number (TFN) to complete your application.
+There can be significant delays in processing CCS applications.
+The CCS is variable depending on your income.

 - The University also offers a Student Rebate.
 Your child does not have to attend a University childcare centre to be eligible for the student rebate as it can be paid to cover the costs at any childcare centre.
 The Student Rebate is based on your income and on the amount you would pay at the University's centres.
 The maximum Student Rebate is less than $10 per day.For low income students, after all government payments and the Student Rebate, most students will end up paying approximately AUD$140 to AUD$150 a week for full time care, five days a week.
 For further information about managing your finances, see Student Financial Aid adviser.